centria/algot-ja-tira/src/content/exercises.md

 hidden: false
 ---

 The course is divided into six parts, all of which contain exercises.
-To pass the course, the student must pass at least 50 % of the course exercises and the exam at the end of the course.
+To pass the course, the student must pass at least 50 % of the course's exercise points and the exam at the end of the course.

 ## Deadlines